lepistojukka/shipping-optimization-case/README.md

     * Capacity Constraints: Each vehicle has a maximum capacity for goods or passengers it can carry.
 The sum of the demands served by a single vehicle must not exceed its capacity.

 ## The problem
-There are multiple cargos that needs to transported from its origin to the destination port.
-How do we satisfy transportation demand at the loading and discharging ports without wasting money on bunker fuel and maximizing income.
+There are multiple cargos that needs to transported from its origin port to the destination port.
+How do we satisfy transportation demand at the loading and discharging ports without wasting money on bunker fuel and while maximizing the operating income.

 ### Problem goal:
 Reduce bunker fuel costs and the time it takes to build cargo loading schedules and itinerarios for each vessel, while making sure the delivery requirements (for instance `laycan` and `draft`) are met.